Optimistix/Movie_Chatbot/README.md

 ## Project overview

-The Movie Chatbot is a RAG application designed to assist users in exploring movie selection.
+The Movie Chatbot is a RAG application designed to assist users in exploring movie selection, discussing movies, finding out various details like movie titles, genre, plot, directors, actors, year of release, and so on.

 This project was implemented for [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about LLMs and RAG.